MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2experimentalcompositioncontroller2.md

 > public HRESULT [get_SystemCursorId](#get_systemcursorid)(UINT32 * systemCursorId)

 For example, most of the time, when the cursor is over text, this will return the int value for IDC_IBEAM.
 The systemCursorId is only valid if the rendering engine reports a default Windows cursor resource value.
-See: [https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-loadcursorw](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-loadcursorw) Otherwise, if custom CSS cursors are being used, this will return 0.
+Navigate to [LoadCursorW](/windows/win32/api/winuser/nf-winuser-loadcursorw) for more details.
+Otherwise, if custom CSS cursors are being used, this will return 0.
 To actually use systemCursorId in LoadCursor or LoadImage, MAKEINTRESOURCE must be called on it first.

 ```cpp
                         UINT32 cursorId;